 Will I lose my license forever after a chronic offender conviction?

-If you are convicted as a chronic offender, you will lose your license for ten years.
-Under RSMo 302.060, a chronic offender conviction triggers a ten-year denial during which Missouri will not issue you a driver’s license.
-After ten years, you can apply for reinstatement; the denial does not lift automatically.
+Not forever, but for 10 years.
+Under RSMo § 302.060, a chronic offender conviction triggers a 10-year denial during which Missouri will not issue you a driver’s license.
+After the 10 years end, you have to apply for reinstatement; the denial does not lift automatically.
 Limited driving privileges may be available during the denial period in narrow circumstances, but they always require an Ignition Interlock Device.

 Can an aggravated DWI be reduced to a misdemeanor?